 I’m currently receiving an income protection claim benefit – how will I be affected?

-If you’re not comfortable attending an assessment or appointment with a provider we refer you to, please give your case manager a call.
-We’ll be happy to discuss other options to ensure we meet your needs.
+If you have any concerns please phone your case manager.
+They’ll be happy to discuss other options to ensure we meet your needs.

 Covid-19 is having a global impact on countries, economies, companies and individuals.

 A large portion of the world is effectively closed.
 Governments have imposed border restrictions or even closed borders completely, shut down towns and cities and banned gatherings of large numbers of people.